Sahil289/CodersEra/README.md

 # CodersEra
-This is a Wordpress website.
+This is a static Wordpress website.